FLWL/aoc-auto-game/README.md

 print("Game finished, winner: " + str(winner))
 autogame.call('QuitGame')                             # go back to the main menu
 ```
+## Notes

+* If including a human player, it is recommended to put them into player slot 1.
+* When including many players, it is preferred to use the player slots consecutively and avoid holes.
+* The default settings is a standard 1v1 matchup between a human player in slot 1 and a default AI player in slot 2, on Arabia.

 ## API
 |  **Function** | **Param 1** | **Param 2** | **Description** |